 Lake Havasu City in Mohave County, Arizona — The American Mountains (Southwest)

 Location.
-34° 28.292′ N, 114° 20.861′ W. Marker is in Lake Havasu City, Arizona, in Mohave County.
-Marker is on Arizona Route 95 south of McCulloch Blvd.
-N when traveling south.
-Marker is in the plaza.
 Touch for map.
 Marker is in this post office area: Lake Havasu City AZ 86403, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within walking distance of this marker.
-Robert P. McCulloch, Sr. (about 300 feet away, measured in a direct line); City Founders (about 600 feet away); British – American Friendship (about 700 feet away); James A. Wheeler Park and Freedom Fountain (approx. 0.7 miles away).
+At least 5 other markers are within 3 miles of this marker, measured as the crow flies.
+London Bridge (approx. 2 miles away); Robert P. McCulloch, Sr. (approx. 2 miles away); City Founders (approx. 2.1 miles away); British – American Friendship (approx. 2.1 miles away); James A. Wheeler Park and Freedom Fountain (approx. 2.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 21, 2007, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,764 times since then and 32 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on December 21, 2007, by Mike Stroud of Bluffton, South Carolina.
-6. submitted on January 16, 2011, by Michael D Martin of Gig Harbor, Washington. • Kevin W. was the editor who published this page.
+This page was last revised on June 6, 2020.
+It was originally submitted on February 26, 2020, by Rochelle Gore of Phoenix, Arizona.
+This page has been viewed 455 times since then and 159 times this year.
+Photo 1. submitted on March 6, 2020, by Rochelle Gore of Phoenix, Arizona. • J. Makali Bruton was the editor who published this page.

 Editor’s want-list for this marker.
 A wide view photo of the marker and the surrounding area together in context. • Can you help?